Sandeep-Jala/Sandeep-Jala/README.md

 ## 🌟 More About Me
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I love to unravel the mysteries of data by day, but by night, you might find me immersed in the vast universes of video games, exploring virtual worlds and embarking on epic quests!
+- ⚡ Sports: I love playing Badminton and Cricket.

 I'm always on the lookout for new challenges and collaborations that push the boundaries of what's possible with data and AI.
 Let's connect and explore how we can make a difference together!